intmus/inttheory19-20/_01-pitches-clefs/b1-labelingpitches.md

     - Each number ends on B.
     - Even if two notes are enharmonically equivalent, they can have different octave designations.
 For example, C-flat4 and B3 are enharmonically equivalent, but because they straddle the octave break between C and B, they are labeled as belonging to different octaves.

-You were given that that C4 is *middle C*, and from this, you should be able to determine where *middle C* is on each clef
+You were told that C4 is *middle C*, and from this, you should be able to determine where *middle C* appears on each clef

 {% capture ex4 %}X:4
 T:Middle C in each clef